-IT Services, Estates and Wastecare work together to provide an IT equipment disposal service.
+IT Services, Estates and Stone work together to provide an IT equipment disposal service

 Estates and Campus Services will collect your equipment.
-The items will then be stored by IT Services until Wastecare make their fortnightly collection.
+The items will then be stored by IT Services until Stone make their regular collection.

-Please note that equipment is not securely transported or stored until it reaches Wastecare.
+*Equipment is not securely transported or stored until it reaches Stone.
 It is advisable that any highly confidential data be wiped before the hardware is collected.

 Larger collections (15 or more large items, such as bulk PC replacements, classroom refreshes, server cabinets)

 Centrally managed devices will need to be removed from Men and Mice (see above).
 If you have had Men & Mice training already then you can do this yourself.
 Otherwise, submit an issue via Footprints.
 Make sure you include the name of the device and/or the serial number.